nodejs/node/doc/api/intl.md

 Node.js (and its underlying V8 engine) uses [ICU][] to implement these features in native C/C++ code.
 However, some of them require a very large ICU data file in order to support all locales of the world.
-Since most Node.js users will make use of only a small section in the full ICU data set, we provide several options for customizing ICU support in a Node.js build.
+Because it is expected that most Node.js users will make use of only a small portion of ICU functionality, only a subset of the full ICU data set is provided by Node.js by default.
+Several options are provided for customizing and expanding the ICU data set either when building or running Node.js.

 ## Options for building Node.js